metapolator/metapolator/working-UI-demo.md

 The procedure to calculate the sliders from a set of metapolation coefficients is straightforward:

-1. determine the slack master and then the largest coefficient of all the non-slacks (it does not matter is there are multiple masters _(heh)_ that largest, any one will do;
+1. determine the slack master and then (by coefficient) the largest of all the non-slacks (it does not matter that there are multiple masters _(heh)_ that are largest, any one will do);
 * 100 * largest / (slack + largest) is the position of the largest slider;
 * the slack slider is set to 100 - largest;
 * all other non-slack masters are set in proportion to the largest one (i.e. to 100 * coefficient / (slack + largest);